 Now, one might say, the diaspora sends remittance (billions of dollars) to these countries, isn’t that enough?
 Not that remittance isn’t important, but it doesn’t help a country as much as people usually think.
 Here’s the thing, the population uses money to purchase goods and services.
 And the main problem with the third-world countries is the fact they don’t produce these goods locally, most are imported.
 And enterprises that offer the services available for purchasing are not owned by local population.
 That means the remittance sent doesn’t stay in these countries for the most part.
 The infrastructure necessary to keep the money within the country is just not there.
 Helping to build that infrastructure is where the involvement of the the diaspora becomes important.

-As matter of fact, remittance itself can become counter intuitive to a country’s development.
+As matter of fact, remittance itself can become counter productive.
 When the people becomes too dependent on the diaspora, that can cause them to not invest much effort into self-reliance, to learn how to forge their ways out of bad economic conditions.

 History always repeats itself when we fail to learn

-A few weeks ago the social media networks buzzed with people expressing their anger and frustrations after president Donald Trump allegedly referred to Haiti, African and some Latin American countries as “shitholes”.
-The frustration, the media posts can last for so long.
-Then everyone goes back to their normal activities.
-The truth is, unless the situation of these countries changes, 10/15/20 years from now we will be back right here again, where these immigrants have to be defended after someone makes such an offensive comment.
-It won’t be Donald Trump then, but surely it will happen again.
+About a year ago the social media networks were buzzing with people expressing their anger and frustrations after president Donald Trump referred to Haiti, some African and Latin American countries as “shit-holes”.
+A few weeks later, eve.
+The truth is, unless the situation of these countries changes, 10, 15 or 20 years from now we will be back right here again.
+Where these immigrants and supporters have to respond to offensive, ignorant comments.
+It won’t be Donald Trump then, but it surely will happen again.